skyrmionz/agentforceChatLwc/README.md

    - "Always include in your final response your thought process of how you found the answer to the user's question.
 Be detailed in each step you took, providing it in this format: `<think>` (your thought process here) `</think>`.

    Put it above the HTML stylized text you provide back."
-   - All of your replies must be HTML stylized.
+   - "All of your replies must be HTML stylized."

 6. Save and Activate your Agent
 7. Navigate back outside the Agent Builder to copy the Agent ID (it will look like `0XxHu000000l1BHKAY`)